If you’re looking for castles in Belgium to visit and landed on this post, you’re lucky because I’m going to show you 12 magnificent ones!

 Why you should visit: for the view and to support these ruins from being demolished!

 To reach the ruins you should, however, be prepared to take a serious climb.
-I honestly felt like a monkey climbing the hill (before we discovered the regular path though).
+I honestly felt like a monkey climbing the steep hill which you’ll see if you stand below in front of the castle.
+Luckily, there is also a regular path with an indicated hiking route going alongside the ruins (this is only something I later discovered on my way back down, whoops).

-There is parking below which gives you entrance to a hiking route passing by the ruins.
-However, the ruins are private property and not maintained at all, so entering could be dangerous (and unlawful).
+There is parking below which gives you entrance to the hiking route passing by the ruins.
+However, the ruins are private property and not maintained at all, so entering could be dangerous (and not to mention unlawful).

-This truly is my favourite castle because you can really see how nature took over when humans left!
+This truly is my favorite castle because you can really see how nature took over when humans left!

 Why you should visit: for a good hike and wonderful view!